The Cinematheque: History

-The Cinematheque was without a permanent home in its early years and used several local auditoriums for its public film screenings, including the old National Film Board of Canada theatre on West Georgia Street; the provincial government's Robson Square facility in downtown Vancouver; and the Vancouver Museum in Vanier Park on Vancouver’s West Side.
+The Cinematheque was without a permanent home in its early years and used several local auditoriums for its public film screenings, including the old National Film Board of Canada theatre on West Georgia Street; the provincial government's Robson Square facility in downtown Vancouver; and the Vancouver Museum in Vanier Park on Vancouver's West Side.

 In March 1986, The Cinematheque moved to its current home in the new, purpose-built Pacific Cine Centre at 1131 Howe Street, a facility developed to also house two other local film organizations, the Cineworks Independent Filmmakers Society (still a co-occupant) and Canadian Filmmakers Distribution West (since relocated, and now known as Moving Images Distribution).
-The Cine Centre was heralded as “Canada’s first cultural centre dedicated to the cinematic arts to house under one roof production and distribution facilities for independent filmmakers and exhibition facilities for the community at large.”
+The Cine Centre was heralded as "Canada's first cultural centre dedicated to the cinematic arts to house under one roof production and distribution facilities for independent filmmakers and exhibition facilities for the community at large."

-In a notorious incident of anti-institutional artistic vandalism, on March 28, 1986, during one of the Cine Centre’s official opening-week events, the filmmaker Al Razutis, while participating in a panel on experimental film practice, defaced the front wall of Cinematheque’s brand-new theatre by spray painting, below the movie screen, “Avant-garde spits in the face of institutional art.”
-This “direct action” performance was documented in the 1986 short film On the Problems of the Autonomy of Art in Bourgeois Society or...
+In a notorious incident of anti-institutional artistic vandalism, on March 28, 1986, during one of the Cine Centre's official opening-week events, the filmmaker Al Razutis, while participating in a panel on experimental film practice, defaced the front wall of Cinematheque's brand-new theatre by spray painting, below the movie screen, "Avant-garde spits in the face of institutional art."
+This "direct action" performance was documented in the 1986 short film On the Problems of the Autonomy of Art in Bourgeois Society or...
 Splice, co-directed by Doug Chomyn, Scott Haynes, and Razutis.

-The Cinematheque has been led since 1991 by Jim Sinclair, who holds the title of Executive and Artistic Director.
+From 1991 to 2022, The Cinematheque was led by Jim Sinclair, who held the title of executive and artistic director.
 Sinclair joined the organization in 1987, was appointed its program (now artistic) director in 1988, and named its executive director in 1991.
+The Cinematheque is now led by Kate Ladyshewsky, executive director, and Shaun Inouye, artistic director.

-The Cinematheque conducted its public activities under the name “Pacific Cinémathèque” until 2012, when it began operating publicly as, simply (and without accents), “The Cinematheque.”
+The Cinematheque conducted its public activities under the name "Pacific Cinémathèque" until 2012, when it began operating publicly as, simply (and without accents), "The Cinematheque."